Mee Pok Man: Production

+The film is Eric Khoo's debut feature, released under his film production company, Zhao Wei Films, after making award-winning short films for years.

 The film's story was inspired by a story by Damien Sin, "One Last Cold Kiss", that appeared in Classic Singapore Horror Stories: Book 2 (1994).
 Khoo was supposed to illustrate the story about a mortuary attendant who falls in love with a fresh corpse, brings it back home, and has a relationship with it.
 The film was produced under a meager $70,000 budget and a shooting schedule of 16 days.
 With little room for error, cinematographer Ho Yoke Weng recalled limiting himself to just three takes per scene.
+It was later reported the budget was $100,000.

+Release

+The film was given an "R(A)" rating in Singapore, restricting the movie audience to adults aged 21 and above, but after the change in film ratings in 2004, it was re-rated "M18" (aged 18 and above).

 Soundtrack

 The soundtrack album was released under BMG and featured the film score by Kevin Mathews and music by Singaporean acts including The Padres (a band fronted by Joe Ng, the film's male lead actor), Opposition Party, Livonia, Etc and Sugarflies.

-Reception
+Critical reception

+The film was entered into the 19th Moscow International Film Festival and showed at more than 30 film festivals worldwide, winning the FIPRESCI (The International Federation of Film Critics) Award.

+Legacy

 In November 2015, the film was restored by the Asian Film Archive and presented at the 26th Singapore International Film Festival.
 The restored film also enjoyed a run at independent cinema The Projector, which also celebrated its legacy with talks.

 In 2019, the film was presented at the inaugural New York Asian Film Festival winter showcase.